Sexual Harassment Policy (includes Sexual Violence/Assault)

 V. Additional Applicable Definitions

 Coercion is unreasonable pressure for sexual activity.
-When someone makes clear to you that they do not want sex, that they want to stop, or that they do not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive. (“You better have sex with me or I’ll make sure you never get into another fraternity social again/tell people you are a whore/tell people you have an STD.”)
+When someone makes clear to you that they do not want sex, that they want to stop, or that they do not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.
+(For example, “You better have sex with me or I’ll make sure you never get into another fraternity social again/tell people you are a whore/tell people you have an STD.”)

-C. Mental or Physical Incapacitation or Impairment
+- Mental or Physical Incapacitation or Impairment

 Mental or physical incapacitation or impairment occurs when a person cannot make rational and reasonable decisions.
 In other words, the person is unable to understand the “who, what, when, where, why, and how” of their sexual interaction and, as a result, cannot give effective consent.
 A person may be mentally or physical incapacitated because of: